cn-uofbasel/BACnet/21-fs-ias-lec/3-BACnetCore/README.md

 features:
 - Implement the ability to not trust a feed again
 - Implement the ability to unblock a feed again
+- Add some more channels to improve core compatibility with further projects